autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/localization-mode/yabloc-guide.md

   - Also, in most cases, NDT is superior to YabLoc, so there is less benefit to running them at the same time.
 - It does not estimate roll and pitch, therefore some of the perception nodes may not work well.
 - It doesn't support multiple cameras now.
 But it will in the future.
-- In places where there are few road surface markings, such as intersections, the estimation heavily relies on GNSS, IMU, and vhielce twist.
+- In places where there are few road surface markings, such as intersections, the estimation heavily relies on GNSS, IMU, and vehicles twist.
 - If the road boundary or road surface markings are not included in the Lanelet2, the estimation fails.
 - The sample rosbag provided in the autoware tutorial does not include images, so it is not possible to run YabLoc with it.